MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/error-messages-areshown-after-upgrade-sql-version.md

 ---
-title: Connection error 10054 occurs in SQL Server
+title: Connection error 10054 occurs in SQL Server after a program upgrade
-description: This article provides a resolution for the 10054 error that you might experience after you upgrade SQL Server. ms.date: 04/16/2024
+description: This article provides a resolution for the 10054 error that you might experience after you upgrade SQL Server. ms.date: 04/26/2024
 author: prmadhes-msft
 ms.author: prmadhes
 ms.reviewer: jopilov, haiyingyu, mastewa, v-jayaramanp